Dan Biggar: Early life and youth rugby

-International
+International career

 Wales

 A Wales age grades international, Biggar was selected for the Wales national rugby union team for the 2008 Autumn Internationals series, making his debut at the age of 19 against Canada on 18 November.

 On 18 January 2010, Biggar was named in the 35-man Wales national squad for the 2010 Six Nations tournament.

 After 18 months in the wilderness, including missing the 2011 Rugby World Cup, Biggar was recalled for the 2012 Welsh squad after a run of good form with the Ospreys.
 This form was topped off by the match-winning conversion from the touchline in the 2012 Pro12 Grand Final, as well as a number of man-of-the-match performances in the run-in at the end of the season.
 Biggar finally got his chance in the Welsh number 10 shirt in the victorious 2013 Six Nations Championship campaign, starting all five games at fly half, thanks to a Rhys Priestland injury.
 Biggar capped off the tournament with a drop goal, conversion and penalty in the Championship decider against England.

 Biggar continued his good run of form into the 2013–14 season, his performances for the Ospreys earning him a call-up for the 2013 Autumn Internationals, in which he started against Australia and Argentina, scoring a try against the former.
 He played three games during the 2014 Six Nations, coming on as a substitute for Rhys Priestland against France and England and starting against Scotland.
 In June 2014 Biggar started two tests against South Africa, including in the narrow 31–30 second test defeat, despite being yellow-carded.
 Biggar cemented his place as the Wales starting fly-half during the 2014 Autumn Internationals, starting three out of the four tests.
 He received many plaudits for his world-class performances, as well as receiving the man-of-the-match award against South Africa in a 12–6 victory.